 There are two main types of cocoa powder based on the extracting process: The natural process and the Dutch process.
 There are many high-quality cocoa powders to choose from, no matter what your preferred method is.

-Natural or Broma processed cocoa powder comes directly from grinding the dry cocoa beans without any further treatment.
+Natural or Broma process cocoa powder comes directly from grinding the dry cocoa beans without any further treatment.
 This variety has a pH level of 5.3 to 5.8 and a light brown hue.

 Due to its acidic nature, people often pair natural cocoa powder with baking soda, which helps neutralize the unpleasant taste.